 Professor Gaurav Goswami is an Assistant Professor at the Division of Mathematical and Physical Sciences, School of Arts and Sciences, Ahmedabad University.

-Professor Goswami is primarily a theoretical cosmologist i.e. the primary focus of his research has been the interface of cosmology (which deals with the scientific study of the origin and evolution of the entire Universe) and fundamental physics (which deals with the study of the most basic ingredients, the most elementary building blocks, which make up the Universe and the laws which act on them).
+Professor Goswami is primarily a theoretical cosmologist i.e. the primary focus of his research is at the interface of cosmology (which is the scientific study of the origin and evolution of the entire Universe) and fundamental physics (which is the scientific study of the most elementary building blocks of nature).

-In addition to this, Professor Goswami’s interests lie in (a) the broader theme of mathematical modeling, and, (b) carefully understanding the subtler aspects of the very process by which we establish facts in science and outside of science.
+In addition to this, Professor Goswami’s broader interest lies in carefully understanding the subtler aspects of the very process by which facts are established in natural sciences, other academic disciplines and beyond.

 Professor Goswami's work is closely related to the following academic disciplines: cosmology, gravitation, elementary particle physics/high energy physics, astrophysics/astro-particle physics, theoretical physics / fundamental physics.